Table of Contents

 Different types of pneumatic tires

 An inner tube tire means that the tire has an inner tube that will be inflated with air in order to prevent the tire from deforming.
+The tube goes inside the tire then it is inflated so that it fits snug against the rim.
 In order to get a flat one must puncture both the outer tire as well as the inner tube.
 These types of flats can easily be fixed with an old-fashioned bike tube repair kit or by replacing the tube altogether.

 A tubeless tire doesn’t have the inner tube, it only consists of the outer tire that are air-sealed against the rim.
 These types of tires are commonly used on cars.
 Tubeless tires are mainly more heavy-duty, wear-resistant and more resistant to flats but are often much more complicated to fix.
 It’s not uncommon that you have to take the entire tire and rim to a professional tire mechanic to get it fixed.
 I used to work as one and let me say this, the smaller the tire the harder it was to change.